Back to blog

 Defining SMART goals that you want to achieve for your product will help you identify the key metrics you should track to measure the success of your app.

-Having clear goals helps determine what user event or properties you should send to your mobile app analytics tools to gather valuable insights and measure these objectives.
+Having clear goals helps determine what user events or properties you should send to your mobile app analytics tools to gather valuable insights and measure these objectives.

 A good starting point is having an honest conversation with your team and yourself to figure out what questions about your users you are seeking data-driven answers for.